-Digital Editor Trainee Scheme
+Digital Editor Trainee Scheme (Part-time)

 Learn how to run your own online local publication in this six-month part-time trainee scheme led by magazine editor and social innovator Tabitha Stapely.